Services

 Adding a Service

-1. Optional: Check the service hasn’t already been entered using SmartSearch or QuickSearch
+1. To avoid duplicates, check the service hasn’t already been entered using SmartSearch or QuickSearch

 2. View the customer who owns the service